hackbynight/Lua-Graveyard/README.md

 # eleusian-artificial-intelligence
-Collection of LUA/C automation scripts used with MUDLET.
-Everything here is pulled from larger private repo to share with friends
+A few LUA scripts used with MUDLET to share with friends.

 <details>
   <summary>Discord Web Hook</summary>